-Make vegetable stir fry at home in less than 30 minutes from start to finish.
-Mix and match the veggies, and toss in a homemade stir fry sauce.
+Make vegetable stir fry at home for dinner in less than 30 minutes from start to finish.
+Made with a mix of sliced veggies such as bell peppers, mushrooms, broccoli, snow peas, water chestnuts, and onions.
+Tossed in a homemade stir-fry sauce and served over warm rice.
 It’s so easy to make, quick, healthy, and full of flavor.
 The whole family will love this recipe!

 It’s that time again: a weeknight when you need a quick, easy, nutritious dinner on the table and it needs to be there ASAP.
-You’re racking your brain about what kind of vegetarian recipe is going to feed your hungry family…and bam.
+You’re racking your brain about what kind of meatless meal is going to feed your hungry family.

 What is stir fry?

 Similar to sauteing, stir-frying is a Chinese method of cooking where the ingredients – in this case, vegetables – are cooked in a wok over high heat, quickly cooking them.

 Stir fry uses a minimal amount of oil, so a lot of people consider it a healthy option, and a delicious way to enjoy vegetables and proteins.
 Because the vegetables are also cooked so quickly, they retain many of their nutrients in the cooking process, as long as you don’t overcook them!

 According to Wikipedia, there are various stir-fry techniques.
 While this recipe is very much only inspired by traditional Chinese stir fry recipes and is definitely along the lines of the American-Chinese dishes I’ve had here, it is similar to the Chao technique mentioned in the article, where the vegetables are cooked with sauce ingredients towards the end.

 If you love to make stir-fry for dinner, I highly recommend this wok.
 It’s the perfect size, large enough to hold all your veggies and noodles while cooking them evenly.